 Have fun and don’t be afraid to make a fool of yourself doing it!

-The funniest scene in the show is when Bob and Phil perform the musical number, “Sisters”, which was originally performed by Betty and her sister, Judy.
+At one point in the show the guys perform the musical number, “Sisters”, which was originally performed by Betty and her sister.
 They pull up the bottoms of their pants legs and use fans that appear to be made from large, blue ostrich feathers.
 They look absolutely ridiculous, which is why their performance is so much fun.
 Most of us are much too concerned about how we look to others.
-Instead we should lighten up and be willing to make a fool of ourselves from time to time.
-Lesson: Don’t be so concerned about how you look.
+We’d all be better off if we could lighten up and be willing to make a fool of ourselves from time to time.

-In the film, the main characters dedicate themselves to helping the ex-general who is in trouble, both emotionally and financially.
+The main characters in this film dedicate themselves to helping the ex-general who is in trouble, both emotionally and financially.
 They sacrifice a great deal of time and money to put on a Broadway show at his Vermont country inn.
 Bob broadcasts a plea on the Ed Sullivan show for ex-soldiers who were under the general’s command to attend the show on Christmas Eve.
 There’s no question that the kindness and generosity of those who are helping creates an authentic sense of joy and happiness that’s palpable in the final scene.
-What greater satisfaction can we get than seeing someone we care about happy, thanks to something we did?
+One of the greatest satisfactions we can know in life is to see that others have benefitted from our efforts.
 It’s a theme in the film that would be applauded by Albert Schweitzer and Mother Teresa.

 White Christmas is a holiday film that was created to entertain.
 But beneath the music and humor there are some wonderful life lessons to be learned.
 If you know the movie and you have a “lesson” you’d like to add, post it in the comments box below.
 If you haven’t seen it in a while, try taking a fresh look.